Cheannel/CODSOFT/Project_Iris_Flower_Classification/README.md

  Exploring dataset dimensions and structure: Functions like info(), describe(), unique(), tail(), head(), and others

 # Data Visualization
   This involves a graphical representation of the data to present key relationships between species and the features provided.
-  Visualizing data distributions and relationships using Matplotlib and Seaborn: A good number of plots were explored to show the distribution of the features against the species.
+I also Visualized data distributions and relationships using Matplotlib and Seaborn: A good number of plots were explored to show the distribution of the features against the species.

 # Data Preprocessing
 Preprocessing is crucial for preparing data for machine learning models.
 The preprocessing steps include:
-Scaling numerical features: The feature data were scaled to ensure that all input features were on a common scale.
+- Scaling numerical features: The feature data were scaled to ensure that all input features were on a common scale.
-Train-test Splitting: The scaled dataset was split into training and testing sets.
+- Train-test Splitting: The scaled dataset was split into training and testing sets.
 The purpose of this is to evaluate how well the machine learning model generalizes to new data.

 # Model Selection and Training
 Three different machine learning algorithms were used during this project to
-- Model 1: Random Forest Classifier
-I used the Random Forest Classifier because it often provides better accuracy and generalization compared to a single decision tree.
+- Model 1: Random Forest Classifier: I used the Random Forest Classifier because it often provides better accuracy and generalization compared to a single decision tree.

-- Model 2: KNeighbors Classifier
-KNeighbors Classifier is an implementation of K-Nearest Neighbors.
+- Model 2: KNeighbors Classifier: KNeighbors Classifier is an implementation of K-Nearest Neighbors.
-- Model 3: Logistic Regression
-Logistic Regression is simple to implement and interpret.
+- Model 3: Logistic Regression: Logistic Regression is simple to implement and interpret.

 Model training: The models were trained on the scaled training data.
 I compared the models to select the best-performing one.